With Halloween around the corner, families can make plans to stay safe and healthy during the evening’s festivities.

 There are several things to keep in mind when it comes to food safety at Halloween.

 - For young trick-or-treaters, parents should go through the candy that was collected and remove any of the harder, smaller candies that could present a choking hazard.

 - If younger children do receive smaller or hard candy, have them exchange it with older siblings or friends, so everyone gets something they enjoy and can eat.

 - Parents should also be looking to see if anything is opened, spoiled or homemade and throw it out.
 Make sure everything is pre-packaged.

-- Parents should thoroughly examine their children’s candy and remove any that may contain traces of allergens.
+- Parents of kids with food allergies should thoroughly examine their children’s candy and remove any that may contain traces of allergens.

 - People who hand out treats may consider taking part in the Teal Pumpkin Project.
 Instead of passing out candy, they pass out non-food Halloween treats and mark their home as allergy-friendly with a teal pumpkin in front.

 4. Carve carefully